NextCenturyCorporation/MCS/python_api/API.md

 - (Not Yet Supported) horizon : float\
 Rotation degrees around the X axis to throw the held object (up/down).
 - force : float\
 The amount of force, from 0 to 1, used to throw the held object.
+Default: 0.5

 #### Returns

 - "SUCCESSFUL"
 - "SUCCESSFUL_WITH_INVALID_PARAMETERS"\
-If the rotation is not between [-360, 360] or the horizon is not between [-90, 90], 0 will be used in place of each invalid parameter.
+If the rotation is not between [-360, 360] or the horizon is not between [-180, 180], 0 will be used in place of each invalid parameter.
 - "NOT_HELD"\
 If you cannot drop the object because you are not holding it.
 - "NOT_INTERACTABLE"\